NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Academic services (external)

+- Member of the HERMES’ Scientific Council, Univ.
+Paris Cité (2025)
 - Member of the selection committee for a PhD position at Aix-Marseille University and La Sapienza University (2023)
 - Member of the selection committee for a tenure-track full professorship position (chaire excellence) at Aix-Marseille University (2023)
 - Member of the selection committee of the ATER positions for CNU Sec 29 at Université de Toulouse Paul Sabatier (since 2022)